bowenleng/Tekora/README.md

 I mainly take bug fix requests and they will generally be my top priority however, I will still take some requests to add or remove specific features
 <br>
-Tekora has a doc of planned features that should all be realized by version 4 and as such is not flexible to new ideas.
+Tekora has a doc of planned features that should all be realized prior to release and as such is not flexible to new ideas.

 -----